Square-Victoria–OACI station: Overview

+Since April 2026, the Belmont exit was closed indefinitely citing security concerns.

 Origin of the name

 This station is named for Victoria Square, which has existed since 1813; it was renamed for Queen Victoria on the occasion of the visit of the Prince of Wales (later King Edward VII) to Montreal in 1860.

 Until the spring of 2014, the station was named Square-Victoria.
 In June 2014, the station was renamed Square-Victoria–OACI, referring to the nearby headquarters of the International Civil Aviation Organization (Organisation de l'aviation civile internationale, OACI).
 This was done to celebrate the 70th anniversary of ICAO's presence in Montreal.